GentleCure Blog

 Is Nodular Basal Cell Skin Cancer Dangerous?

 Skin cancer is one of the most treatable forms of cancer.
 The ability to see the cancer developing externally makes the disease easier to combat, compared to internal illnesses that do not come with visual warning signs.
-When caught in its earliest stages, common skin cancers see a five-year 99% survival rate.
+When detected early, nodular basal cell skin cancer has an excellent prognosis and survival rate — up to 100% if it hasn’t spread.

 Can Nodular Basal Cell Skin Cancer Spread?